2019 Individual Player National Championship Tournament Logistics Information

 - Some matches (“group matches”) will start with eight to ten students playing at once

 - In group matches, an interrupt penalty will be assessed for every incorrect answer given before the question is over

 - In group matches, players may be removed from the game (“buzz out”) before it is over, depending on their performance

 - In group matches, a question only “goes dead” when time expires or every active player has answered incorrectly

 - There are no timeouts in group matches, but there will be periodic score checks

-The complete IPNCT rules (PDF) from 2018 are available; there may be minor changes made for 2019.
+The complete IPNCT rules (PDF) are available; there are minor changes from 2018.

 In general terms, this tournament is open to all students in grade 12 or below from any kind of school anywhere in the world.
-Players with special eligibility circumstances may e-mail email@example.com for a ruling on their situations.
+Players with special eligibility circumstances may write to email@example.com for a ruling on their situations.

 There is no qualification procedure for the Individual Player National Championship Tournament.
 NAQT welcomes all players who want to see how their knowledge, anticipation, and buzzer speed stack up against the very best.